sanjar-notes/dsa_with_cpp/home/4_resource_itineraries/4-The-Algorithm-Design-Manual-Skiena/9-Combinatorial-search/3-A-star-heuristic.md

   - backtracking
   - A-star
 ---
-# 3. A start heuristic
+# 3. A star heuristic
 Created Sat Aug 3, 2024 at 11:44 PM

 A\* is an elaboration of the Best-First search algorithm. works for positively edged problems only.